umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Creating-Master-Template-Part-1.md

 ## Using a Maintainable Template Structure

-We’ve seen how to create a **_Document Type_**.
+We've seen how to create a **_Document Type_**.
 We have a simple three page site, Home, News and Contact Us.
 We could easily just create three **_Document Types_** and leave **_Create matching template_** checkbox checked to also create three matching templates.
-Then we’d copy the same HTML code, job-lot into each template.
+Then we'd copy the same HTML code, job-lot into each template.

-This would work – on a very simple site it actually has some merits however once a site starts to grow this would lead to problems – for instance changing anything in the menu needs to be done on each template - it also means we’d need the user to set the footer on each page etc.
+This would work - on a very simple site it actually has some merits however once a site starts to grow this would lead to problems - for instance changing anything in the menu needs to be done on each template - it also means we'd need the user to set the footer on each page etc.

-Umbraco provides us with an elegant solution to keeping a consistent base template – those familiar with MVC will recognise it.
+Umbraco provides us with an elegant solution to keeping a consistent base template - those familiar with MVC will recognise it.

-To start we’re going to unpick a little bit of what we did in creating the homepage to sit the homepage template under a master.
+To start we're going to unpick a little bit of what we did in creating the homepage to sit the homepage template under a master.

 #Create a Master Template